marigold-dev/gas-station/docs/src/tutorial.md

         userAddress
       ).toTransferParams();
 ```
-ℹ️ `PUBLIC_STAKING_CONTRACT` is an environment variable containing the staking contract's address.
+ℹ️ `PUBLIC_STAKING_CONTRACT` is also an environment variable containing the staking contract's address.

 All that remains is to send the operation to the Gas Station to have the gas fees covered: